raiyan1102006/IBM-model-1/README.md

 This project was done as part of a homework in the CSC448 Statistical Speech and Language Processing course at the University of Rochester.

 ## Task
-Implement IBM Model 1, and compute log probability of training and test files.
+Implement IBM Model 1, and plot log probability of training and test files.

 ## Usage Instruction